eapearson/kbase-ui-payoff-quarter/stackedit/plugin conversion.md

 This displays the dependency tree; packages with newer versions are indicated.

 If you feel that a version update is necessary, you'll need to make the change to `build/bower.json`.

-Then re-run bower-installer.
+If you made changes to `bower.json`, re-run bower-installer.

 > Also consider propagating the same updates into kbase-ui-tools